 Family Halloween Pumpkins

 At our home, we don’t really “do” spooky Halloween.
-We do fun, dress-up, eat lots of sweets Halloween.
+We have fun, dress-up, and eat lots of sweets on Halloween.
 So this year, I thought it would be fun to make a pumpkin representing each member of our family that we could bring back out year after year – in addition to carving Jack-O-Lanterns in real pumpkins, of course.

 Frozen (or cinderella?) no-carve pumpkin